zzzprojects/sqlfiddle3/README.md

     ecs-cli compose --file aws/docker-compose-postgresql93.yml \
       --project-name postgresql93 service up

-When these come online, they will issue a request to the above Lambda function (addHost), registering themselves within the "hosts" table running on the appDatabase server.
+When these come online, they will issue a request to the above Lambda function (updateHostRegistry), registering themselves within the "hosts" table running on the appDatabase server.
 Once registered there, they will be usable to the appServer instances which will be created next.

 Create an Application Load Balancer to access the appServer services: